 In this descriptive cross-cohort analysis, patients who had progressed on osimertinib received RYBREVANT® as a monotherapy (n=121), with a majority (85 percent) preselected for C797S/other EGFR resistance mutations or mesenchymal-epithelial transition (MET) amplification.1 The RYBREVANT® and lazertinib combination group included patients who had progressed on osimertinib but who were chemotherapy-naïve (n=45 [38 percent with EGFR/MET-based resistance]).1 Disease response using overall response rate (ORR), per Response Evaluation Criteria in Solid Tumors Version 1.1* (RECIST v1.1) was the primary endpoint.1,

-Antitumor activity was observed in the group treated with RYBREVANT® in combination with lazertinib, with an ORR of 36 percent (95 percent confidence interval [CI]; 22 – 51), with one patient (2 percent) with complete response and 15 patients (33 percent) with partial responses (PR).1 The median DOR was 9.6 months (95 percent CI; 5.3 – not reached).1 In contrast, the RYBREVANT® monotherapy group had an ORR of 19 percent (95 percent CI; 12 – 27) and median DOR of 5.9 months (95 percent CI; 4.2 – 12.6).1 The clinical benefit rate (CBR), which consisted of complete response, partial response or stable disease at 11 weeks or longer, was 64 percent in the combination group (95 percent CI; 49 – 78) and 48 percent in the monotherapy group (95 percent CI; 39 – 57).1 The combination group experienced central nervous system (CNS) progression in 7 percent of patients, with 4 percent being new CNS lesions, while the monotherapy group documented 17 percent of patients with CNS progression, with 13 percent being new CNS lesions.1
+Antitumor activity was observed in the group treated with RYBREVANT® in combination with lazertinib, with an ORR of 36 percent (95 percent confidence interval [CI]; 22 – 51), with one patient (2 percent) with complete response and 15 patients (33 percent) with partial responses (PR).1 The median DOR was 9.6 months (95 percent CI; 5.3 – not reached).1 In contrast, the RYBREVANT® monotherapy group had an ORR of 19 percent (95 percent CI; 12 – 27) and median DOR of 5.9 months (95 percent CI; 4.2 – 12.6).1 The clinical benefit rate (CBR), was 64 percent in the combination group (95 percent CI; 49 – 78) and 48 percent in the monotherapy group (95 percent CI; 39 – 57).1 The combination group experienced central nervous system (CNS) progression in 7 percent of patients, with 4 percent being new CNS lesions, while the monotherapy group documented 17 percent of patients with CNS progression, with 13 percent being new CNS lesions.1

 The safety profiles for both combination and monotherapy therapy were consistent with previously reported data, and no new safety signals were identified.1 Treatment-emergent adverse events (AEs) greater than or equal to 20 percent for RYBREVANT® and lazertinib as a combination therapy include infusion-related reaction (78 percent), acneiform dermatitis (51 percent), paronychia (49 percent), nausea (44 percent), hypoalbuminemia (38 percent), peripheral edema (38 percent), pruritus (31 percent), dry skin (29 percent), rash (27 percent), constipation (27 percent), stomatitis (27 percent), fatigue (27 percent), dyspnea (24 percent), increased aspartate aminotransferase (22 percent), diarrhea (22 percent), dizziness (22 percent), hypocalcemia (20 percent), vomiting (20 percent) and headache (20 percent).1 Treatment-emergent AEs greater than or equal to 20 percent for RYBREVANT® as a monotherapy include infusion-related reaction (69 percent), paronychia (37 percent), acneiform dermatitis (28 percent), hypoalbuminemia (26 percent), rash (26 percent), constipation (26 percent), nausea (24 percent), dyspnea (23 percent) and pruritus (22 percent).1